-- Universal pan: Level 3 Baking tray: Level 1

-- Baking tins/dishes on the wire rack

-First wire rack: Level 3

-Second wire rack: Level 1
+- Universal pan: Level 3 Baking tray: Level 1 Baking tins/dishes on the wire rack Eint wire rack level 2 - First wire rack: Level 3 Second wire rack: Level 1

 By preparing several dishes at the same time, you can make energy savings of up to 45 per cent.
 Position baking tins/dishes next to one another or offset and vertically stacked in the cooking compartment.